Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 - If this is done by purpose, throw an exception when trying to create a second client — protect users of your library.
 - If this is done by purpose, write about nuances in bold red text in the documentation — notify users of your library.

-## Could the integration be implemented correctly?
+## Could the integration have been implemented correctly?

 Yes and no.

-[The official Google library](https://github.com/google-gemini/generative-ai-python) does not allow you to pass a client or API key to the place where the server API is called.
+[The official Google library](https://github.com/google-gemini/generative-ai-python) does not allow you to pass an API key (or a client initialized with an API key) to the place where the server API is called.

 Because [the developers are not sure how necessary this feature is](https://github.com/google-gemini/generative-ai-python/issues/136) In the discussion, I left a long comment, I hope it will convince the developers when they pay attention to this task next time.